 If the odds ratio of a given experiment is exactly 1, then it means that the exposure to event A has no effect on the outcome of event B. However, if the odds ratio is higher than 1, it means that there is a higher likelihood of event B happening if exposed to event B. An odds ratio that is less than 1 indicates lower likelihoods of both events A and B happening.

-But explaining odds ratio is not quite as easy as described above.
-This is especially true when describing real world situations.
+But explaining the odds ratio is not quite as easy as described above.
+This is especially true when describing real-world situations.
 For instance, if you have a positive odds ratio, it does not always mean that you will have a positive result.
-You need to consider other factors such as p values and confidence interval to effectively determine what the result will be.
-To understand odds ratio in depth and what it entails, we invite you to hire our odds ratio and relative risk online tutors.
+You need to consider other factors such as p values and confidence intervals to effectively determine what the result will be.
+To understand the odds ratio in-depth and what it entails, we invite you to hire our odds ratio and relative risk online tutors.

-The application of odds ratio and relative risk
+The application of the odds ratio and relative risk